Workshops

 We will look at different kinds of activities and play environments.
 We will push the boundaries of traditional practices and dig deep into why we do what we do with children and where we might want to make some changes.

-There is all kinds of research that supports this.
+There are all kinds of research that support this.
 How can we create a program that follows this belief of play-based learning?
-How can we share this with others including peers, parents, administrators, and boards?
+How can we share this with others, including peers, parents, administrators, and boards?

 With a strong understanding of play based learning, we are better equipped to advocate for children and play.

-There is a lot of talk of risky play
+There is a lot of talk about risky play

 What is Schema Play?